pallosp/conic_research_sympy/docs/api.md

 Returns the direction of the major axis of the conic section, namely the ideal point in that direction.

+Returns the zero vector in case of circles.

 The result is ambiguous in case of degenerate conics: evaluate `(AxisDirection(conic), AxisDirection(-conic))` to get both values.